- Business Transformation

 Additional NPI Resources on the Web

-- Centers for Medicare & Medicaid Services — Information about NPI regulations, implementations, reports, resources, and how to apply.
-The CMS site also features a FAQ section.
+- Centers for Medicare & Medicaid Services —Information about NPI regulations, implementations, reports, resources, and how to apply.
+The site also features a frequently asked questions section.

 - Taxonomy Codes from the Washington Publishing Company — Providers must supply their taxonomy code when applying for an NPI and when submitting it to IBC.